Bagossy family

 Bagossy de Bagos et Kaplony (or Bagosi) was a Hungarian noble family from the kindred of Kaplon.
 The family was located in Szatmár County.

 History

 The first known ancestor was Andrew, who lived in the early 12th century.
-His son was Simon Ördög, who was mentioned in the contemporary sources in 1264.
-Simon had four sons: Andrew, the forefather of the Károlyi family, Endus, Mikó and Peter who had three children from Anna, the daughter of Lawrence Széplaki from the kindred of Turul: Peter Zonga, the ancestor of the Vetési family (or Vetéssy), Martin, the ancestor of the Csomaközy family and John who founded the Bagossy family.
+His son, Simon Ördög, is mentioned in contemporary sources from 1264.
+Simon had four sons: Andrew, the forefather of the Károlyi family, Endus, Mikó and Peter.
+Peter had three children with Anna, the daughter of Lawrence Széplaki from the kindred of Turul: Peter Zonga, the ancestor of the Vetési family (or Vetéssy); Martin, the ancestor of the Csomaközy family; and John who founded the Bagossy family.

-The estate of the family was Csengerbagos (today: Boghiș, Romania).
-They were received the right of blood court by Louis I of Hungary in 1354.
-Later Sigismund confirmed their jurisdictional privileges along with the Vetési family in 1409.
+The family estate was Csengerbagos (today: Boghiș, Romania).
+In 1354, Louis I of Hungary granted them the right of blood court.
+Later, Sigismund confirmed their jurisdictional privileges along with the Vetési family in 1409.
 The Diet of Szatmáry Country were held several times (e. g.
 1306 and 1718) in Csengerbagos.
 The Bagossys also built a church in the 15th century.
 László Bagossy settled Vlachs in 1731.